 The Nowruz Persian New Year is probably not a New Year like you know it.

 New Year for many is the 31st of December and marks moving into the new Gregorian calendar year.
-This year, it’s 2018 to 2019.
+This year, it will be 2020 to 2021.
 But, have you ever considered that there are several other different New Year’s around the world?
 Chinese New Year may be one of the most heard about New Year’s celebrations, but there’s actually quite a few around the world that differ on culture, country, and religions.

 So what is Nowruz, and where is this celebrated?